-While carrier ads might make it seem like anyone can pop into a store and walk out with a shiny new smartphone and great rates, the reality is less pleasant.
-Unless your credit is pristine, there’s a good chance you’ll walk in and face a hefty deposit--if you qualify for a monthly plan at all.
+While mobile ads might make it seem like anyone can pop into a store and walk out with a shiny new smartphone and great rates, the reality is less pleasant.
+Unless your credit is pristine, there’s a good chance you’ll walk in and face a hefty deposit -- if you qualify for a monthly plan at all.

-So what do you do if you have bad credit and need a mobile phone?
+But what do you do if you have bad credit--or no credit--and need a mobile?
 Before you pay that deposit, consider these no credit check phone plans and alternative ways to get a phone without having to empty your piggy bank!

 In this guide...